Merkoba/Hue/configuration.md

 "notifications_crop_limit"
 >How many notifications after the notifications items get cropped in the notifications window.

-"recaptcha_enabled"
->Whether recaptcha verification is used at registration.

 "socket_emit_throttle"
 >Throttle on socket emits on the client.

 "safe_limit_*"
 >Generic limits used to check data length.

-"data_max_items"
->Maximum amount of data items allowed in socket emits.

-"data_items_max_string_length"
->Used to check string data.

-"data_items_max_number_length"
->Used to check number data.

 "profilepic_diameter"
 >The diameter of the cropped profile image selected by the user.